LogtalkDotOrg/logtalk3/examples/engines/ebench/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This example provides benchmarking support for evaluating the performance of threaded engine creation and stopping.
+This example provides benchmarking support for evaluating the performance of threaded engine creation and destroying.
 Currently it only runs on SWI-Prolog.
 It should run also on XSB and YAP if and when these systems bugs with coroutining and/or threads get fixed.